SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/seamless-view.md

 redirect_from: /payments/mobile-pay/seamless-view
 estimated_read: 10
 description: |
-  **Seamless View** scenario gives your customers the opportunity to pay with MobilePay directly from within your webshop.
+  **Seamless View** scenario gives your payers the opportunity to pay with MobilePay directly from within your webshop.
 In the Seamless view scenario, Swedbank Pay receives a mobile number (MSISDN) from the payer through Swedbank Pay Payments.
 Swedbank Pay performs a payment that the payer then